Skip to content

 In the Age of Covid, What Comes Next in Digital?

-by Michael Finn
+By Michael Finn

 The COVID-19 pandemic has had a massive impact on human behavior across the globe.
 There has been no shortage of news reports telling us how social distancing and lockdowns have changed the way we work, learn, eat, shop, and entertain ourselves.
 Digital channels have become an indelible part of our lives and how we behave on them is more important than ever.
 While these changes have been developing for years, there’s no denying the COVID-19 crisis delivered a huge boost to digital activity, and many of the changes are here to stay.